8 Hip Strengthening Exercises for Runners from a Trainer

 hip-strengthening-exercises-for-runners

 The clamshell is a beginner–friendly hip strengthening exercise for runners.
-The clamshell targets your hips, thighs, and glutes and will help you run more efficiently.
+The clamshell is one of the best hip exercises that targets your hips, thighs, and glutes and will help you run more efficiently.
 To add more intensity to this exercise, you can put a resistance band around your thighs.

 How To Do It: